MizaGBF/GBFAP/readme.md

 # Tools
 The `tools` folder got some scripts intended for debugging:
 - `list_name.py` will go through all main animations to try to attempt to make a list of animation names, to find missing ones.
-Do note that it's imperfect, there are false positives.
-Manual checking must be performed after.
+Manual checking is recommended after.
 - `tester.py` go through all animations to look for specific terms, to ensure player compability.

 Those scripts must run from inside the folder.